 When a problem occurs that requires surgical repair, the physicians at Greater Carolinas Women's Center are pleased to offer minimally invasive robotic surgery options.
-Performed at CMC-University, robotic surgery provides the best results with the least amount of discomfort and also the fewest risks.
+Performed at Carolinas HealthCare System University, robotic surgery provides the best results with the least amount of discomfort and also the fewest risks.
 For patients, robotic minimally invasive procedures can:

 - Minimize post-operative pain